 A Harvard medical school study showed that the sugar in one can a day is enough to add four kilos or ten pounds of body fat a year.
 Drinking more than one can a day increases the chance of obesity by sixty percent.

 - The average British person consumes 22 teaspoons of sugar a day.

 - The average American consumes 22.2 teaspoons of added sugar each day.

 - The average Canadian consumes 26 teaspoons of sugar per day!

 This latest news from Britain makes me wonder why we are not doing what they are here in North America.
 Being overweight and obese is even bigger over here.

 Being an ex-sugar addict myself, I struggled with this for a major part of my life.

 My mother was a sugar addict and raised us on sugar.
-For instance I did not like milk so she would by chocolate milk with sugar in it to get me to drink it.
+For instance, I did not like milk so she would by chocolate milk with sugar in it to get me to drink it.
 She was doing what she thought was good for me.
 Little did she know that milk did not agree with me.
-Also, for supper we would sometimes have a chocolate bar, pop and chips.
-Not surprising I spent my childhood and much of my adult life being sick.
-I am grateful not to sick and tired any more and not be a full on sugar addict.
+Also, for supper, we would sometimes have a chocolate bar, pop, and chips.
+Not surprisingly I spent my childhood and much of my adult life being sick.
+I am grateful not too sick and tired anymore and not be a full-on sugar addict.

 I have researched and created a lot of info on sugar:

 - Tips on how to reduce your sugar cravings.